+$$t_k - d{ik} \le x_i, \quad d{ik} \ge 0 \quad \text{for } i \in I, \ k \in K$$ (23)

-$$\max (\eta_k){k \in K} \quad \text{s.t.} \quad \mathbf{x} \in Q$$ where $K \subseteq I$ and the attainable set Q is defined by constraints (1)-(6).
-Actually, in the case of the complete multiple criteria model (K = I), according to Theorem 1, all fairly efficient allocations can be found as efficient solutions to (18) while in the case of restricted set of criteria $K \subset I$ some minor unfairness related to the distribution of flows within classes of skipped criteria may occur (Theorem 2).
-The simplest way to generate various fairly efficient dimensioning patterns may depend on the use some combinations of criteria (η_k){$k \in K$}.
-In particular, for the weighted sum with weights $w_k > 0$
+where $K \subseteq I$ and the attainable set Q is defined by constraints (1)-(6) and possibly (7) in the case of bandwidth modularity.
+Exactly, in the case of the complete multiple criteria model (K = I), according to Theorem 3.1, all fairly efficient allocations can be found as efficient solutions to (21)-(23) while in the case of restricted set of criteria $K \subset I$ some minor unfairness related to the distribution of flows within classes of skipped criteria may occur (Theorem 3.2).

-$$\eta_k = kt_k - \sum{i \in I} d{ik} \qquad \forall \ k \in K$$ one apparently gets the so-called ordered weighted averaging (OWA) [23] with weights $v_i = \sum{k \in K: k \ge i} w_k$ $(i \in I)$.
-If the weights v_i are strictly decreasing, i.e., in the case of full model (K=I), each optimal solution corresponding to the OWA maximization is a fair (fairly efficient) solution of (9) while the fairness among flows within classes of equal weights v_i (of skipped criteria) may be sometimes improved.
+The simplest way to model a large gamut of fairly efficient allocations may depend on the use some combinations of criteria $(\eta_k){k \in K}$.
+In particular, for the weighted sum with weights $w_k > 0$ one apparently gets the so-called Ordered Weighted Averaging (OWA) [23] with weights $v_i = \sum{k \in K: k \ge i} w_k$ ($i \in I$).
+If the weights v_i are strictly decreasing, i.e. in the case of full model (K = I), each optimal solution corresponding to the OWA maximization is a fair (fairly efficient) solution of (10) while the fairness among flows within classes of equal weights v_i (of skipped criteria) may be sometimes improved.
 Moreover, in the case of LP models, as the simplified network dimensioning (3)-(6), every fairly efficient allocation scheme can be identified as an OWA optimal solution with appropriate strictly monotonic weights [6].
 Several decreasing sequences of weights provide us with various aggregations.
 Indeed, our earlier experience with application of the OWA criterion to the simplified problem of network dimensioning with elastic traffic [14] showed that we were able to generate easily allocations representing the classical fairness models.
 On the other hand, in order to find a larger variety of new compromise solutions we needed to incorporate some scaling techniques originating from the reference point methodology.
 Better controllability and the complete parameterization of nondominated solutions even for non-convex, discrete problems can be achieved with the direct use of the reference point methodology.